Taka-Coma/OOJBench/README.md

 ## Component
 - conf.json: configuration file for the generator
+	- Parameters: N, k, l, s, t, z
+		- N: T:he number of tuples in the joined results.
+		- k: The number of attributes on R.
+		- l: The number of attributes on S.
+		- s: The number of attributes for order-oriented join on R.
+		- t: The number of attributes for order-oriented join on S.
+		- z: The number tuples per join key value.
+		- dbname: The name of database.

 	- The following is a sample.
 - dataGen.py: data generator
 	- Generates
-		- Two CSV files (R.csv and S.csv) corresponding with relations R and S.
+		- Three CSV files (R.csv, S.csv and E.csv) corresponding with relations R, S, and E.
 			- All attributes are integer.
-		- Two SQL files (R.sql and S.sql) for create table statements.
+		- Three SQL files (R.sql, S.sql and E.sql) for create table statements.
+- bulkLoad2Postgres.py: data loader to PostgreSQL database
+	- Execute SQL files (R.sql, S.sql and E.sql).
+	- Execute COPY command for loading CSV files into corresponding tables.

+### Specifications of tables
 - Base join keys are the last columns of R and S.
 	- Herein, equi-join is assumed.
 - Order-oriented join keys are k-s-1 (resp. l-t-1) to k-1 (resp. l-1) columns in R (resp.
 S).
 	- k, l: the numbers of attributes of R and S
 	- s, t: the numbers of attrobutes for order-oriented join on R and S
 - Other attributes are filled by random values.
-- bulkLoad2Postgres.py: data loader to PostgreSQL database

 ### Sample conf.json